paradicms/paradicms.github.io/docs/reference/app-configuration.md

 ```

-### App configuration file

-App configuration RDF is passed to an app via a file in any RDF serialization:

-* Turtle: `app-configuration.ttl`
-* JSON-LD: `app-configuration.json`
-* N-Triples: `app-configuration.nt`

-or any of the other serializations supported by the [`rdf-parse`](https://www.npmjs.com/package/rdf-parse) library.
-See the latter page for a list of file extensions associated with each serialization.

-The path to a configuration file is specified via the `app_configuration` input parameter to GitHub Actions or the `CONFIGURATION_FILE_PATH` environment variable when building an app manually.

 ### `AppConfiguration`

 The app configuration RDF graph must include a top-level resource with the type `AppConfiguration`.
 It can be a blank node, as in the examples above.
 In the Turtle the top-level resource is declared with  `[] a AppConfiguration`.
 In JSON-LD it is the `"@type": "AppConfiguration"` property.